 Muscle atrophy, or muscle loss, is the wasting away of your dog’s muscles.
 It can present in a number of ways and can be caused by ageing, illness or simply by reduced activity.
 Larger breeds can be more likely to suffer as they can age faster than small breeds, and are more prone to conditions like arthritis, but muscle atrophy can affect any dog.
+And although it's often seen in the legs, particularly the back legs, it can also be seen in the stomach or even the head.

 If you are concerned that your dog may be suffering from muscle loss, here are some common symptoms to look out for: